Kemyikpe/LOH-ecommerce-app/README.md

 It is intended to allow users browse through products and sort products based on different criteria.
 It is intended for both patients seeking treatment and healthcare facilities aiming to reach a worldwide audience.

 ## PREREQUISITES
-Before setting up the project, I ensure I have the following installed:
+To set up the project, ensure that you have the following installed:
  *Flutter SDK
  *Dart SDK
  *Android Studio installed
  *Git

 ## DEPENDENCIES
-List of all project dependencies in the pubspec.yaml file.
+These are the project dependencies added in the pubspec.yaml file.
  *provider: ^6.1.1
  *get_it: ^7.6.4
  *google_fonts: ^6.1.0